 The JNC Appeal Chair is the final stage of the internal disciplinary and grievance procedure available.
-The Secretary to the JNC Appeal will send you a copy of the guidance notes if you make a valid request for an appeal.
-The Chair's decision is followed by a written report.
+You should notify the secretary to the JNC appeal your intention to make an appeal in writing within 5 working days of you receiving notice of the decision.
+Appeal hearings to the JNC Appeal Chair should be held within 20 working days (where possible).
+The Secretary to the JNC Appeal will send you a copy of the guidance notes following your appeal request.
+The Chair's decision is followed by a written report and sent to you and us.